 How do you like the snoot on this little step van?
 It’s a bit out there, literally.
 Well, unlike most step vans, this one is front wheel drive.
 If you’re good with your steel wheels, you’ll recognize these as being from a Dodge Caravan.
 Yes, the UMC Aeromate has a Chrysler minivan drive train up there, which allows for a low floor and light weight.
 And a long nose..

 It’s hard to find much info on these; at least good factual info.
 One guy on the web claims they were built by Harley-Davidson.
 Not.
 The are the result of a joint venture or some other type of cooperation between Utilimaster, a van and truck body firm, and Chrysler.
 Utilimaster was at one time owned by H-D, so that’s where that tidbit comes from.

-These came in both four and six cylinder versions. presumably the four was Chrysler’s 2.5, and hooked up to the three-speed Torqueflite transaxle.
-The six was the 3.3 V6, which I assume came teamed with the Ultramatic four-speed, a very troubled gearbox in its early years.
+These came in both four and six cylinder versions. presumably the four was Chrysler’s 2.5 (or possibly 2.2), and hooked up to the three-speed Torqueflite transaxle.
+The six was the 3.3 V6, which might have come with the same three speed automatic or possibly the four-speed, a very troubled gearbox in its early years.

 The oldest reference I can find is to a 1990 model, and the youngest is for a 1993, so presumably (again) those were the likely beginning and end for the Aeromate.

 The body is all-aluminum, which means its both light and durable.
 And replacement components for the Chrysler drive train are fairly easy and cheap to come by.
 So although there aren’t many left, the remaining ones may well be around for some time.